lrvick/django-barcode-auth/README.md

   To manually log-in, you need only to format a GET request.

-  Log-in's GET's should be formatted as follows:
+  Log-in GET's should be formatted as follows:

     ?barcode_data=USER_ID|BARCODE_HASH